-Avoid these costly mistakes by integrating your support and customer success workflows so all teams are aware of a customer’s ticket.
+Avoid these costly mistakes by integrating your support and customer success workflows so all teams are aware of a customer’s ticket, and can make the most of client management solutions.
 Imagine if a ticket in your support platform triggered a new task in your work management system.
 The task would automatically assign the customer’s success manager to notify them that their client is dealing with an issue and has contacted support.
 It would also include all ticket details and a due date indicating when the customer success rep should follow up to see how the customer is doing.

 Cool, right?
 But a tool like Wrike Integrate enables you to take it to the next level and connect more than 2 team workflows.

 What if the triggered follow-up task could also generate a note on the customer in the CRM, ensuring the sales rep doesn’t reach out for an upsell during the support process?
 Once the customer success manager marks this follow-up task complete, this could generate another task assigned to marketing ops to add this customer to a special nurture campaign.